rmello4d/TheSustainableDeveloper/brain_control.md

-# Brain Control
+#Brain Control

 Can you control your brain ?

 No.

-It is important to dismistify the frenzy around posessing that magical power.
+It is important to dismistify the frenzy around posessing this magical power.

 The brain was not meant or designed to be "controlled".